tacoshackrsps/tacoshackrsps.github.io/updates/_posts/2026-03-28-Major-Minor-Updates.md

 Well our lead developer Chat GPT has came in a fixed/added a myriad of content.

-- New pet command for admins. />
+- New pet command for admins. <br />
-- New ranarmor command for admins. />
+- New ranarmor command for admins. <br />
-- Fixed experience rates and save/login issues surrounding them. />
+- Fixed experience rates and save/login issues surrounding them. <br />
-- Fixed the update command forcing the game to queue players for disconnect and save the sql database. />
+- Fixed the update command forcing the game to queue players for disconnect and save the sql database. <br />
 - Fixed the client to reflect the changes I've personally made.
-(New download coming soon) />
+(New download coming soon) <br />
-- Added an outgoing NPC-option packet for arbitrary per-instance NPC menu text. />
+- Added an outgoing NPC-option packet for arbitrary per-instance NPC menu text. <br />